alexellis/arkade/README.md

 [baz]aar install inlets-operator --access-token $HOME/digitalocean --region lon1
 ```

-An alias of `baz` is created at installation time.

 Here's how you can get a self-hosted Docker registry with TLS and authentication in just 5 commands on an empty cluster: